Ryan-Holben/Ryan-Holben.github.io/_posts/2016-08-21-installing-tex-on-mac.md

     `brew cask install basictex`

     You now have a LaTeX installation!

+    Delightfully, however, the installer doesn't tell your system where it installed things.
+Let's fix that.
+In the command line, type the following (Note that your path might not be the same, for example, if you have different hardware.
+Also, if this step fails, you can open up `~/.bash_profile` and add the path manually.):

+    `echo "export PATH="/usr/local/texlive/2016basic/bin/x86_64-darwin:$PATH" >> ~/.bash_profile`

-But let's make things a little more user-friendly and modern.
+    Now let's make things a little more user-friendly and modern.

 1. Update the TeX Live Package Manager `tlmgr`.
 (Note: Anything using `tlmgr` will probably require sudo.)